Orforglipron (Foundayo) FDA Approval Status 2026

-Yes — orforglipron (Foundayo) was FDA-approved on April 1, 2026 for chronic weight management.
+Yes — orforglipron (Foundayo) was FDA-approved on April 1, 2026 and UAE EDE-approved in early April 2026.
 This page stays focused on the approval answer first, then routes into the full data, pricing, and pipeline impact in our Foundayo deep dive.

 Update History ▾